stgl/scarplet/README.md

 # scarplet

-A Python package for applying template matching to digital elevation data, in particular for detecting and mesuring maturity of fault scarps and other landforms.
+A Python package for applying template matching to digital elevation data, in particular for detecting and measuring the maturity of fault scarps and other landforms.

 It was designed with two main goals: